appu1232/Discord-Selfbot/README.md

 - ``>restart`` - restart the bot.
 - ``>game`` - Set your game.
 This won't show for yourself but other people can see it.
 - ``>calc`` - calculator.
 Ex: ``>calc 44 * (45-15)`` (note: exponents are done with **)
-- ``>stats`` - Bot stats as well as to an extent, user stats.
+- ``>stats`` - Bot stats and some user info.
 Includes information such as uptime, messages sent and received across servers (since the bot started) and some other info.
 What it looks like:

 ![img](http://i.imgur.com/x7aEacJ.png)
 - ``>ping`` - Responds with ``pong`` and also gives the response time.
 How the ping response looks: